DxCx/graphql-rxjs/README.md

 1. `GraphQLDeferDirective` (`@defer`)
   - This directive does not require any arguments.
-  - This directive instructs the executor to not resolve this field immedaitly, but instead return the response without the deferred field, and once the field is deferred, it will emit a corrected result.
+  - This directive instructs the executor to not resolve this field immedaitly, but instead returning the response without the deferred field, once the field is deferred, it will emit a corrected result.
   - executor will ignore this directive if resolver for this value is not async.
   - can be applied on:
     - specific field